Close Search

 Go on More Hunts with Better Information, Join Huntin' Fool Today!

-Seventeen years ago, Wyoming started a modified preference point system for nonresidents.
+Nineteen years ago, Wyoming started a modified preference point system for nonresidents.
 This system is great if you got into it early.
-Unfortunately, like Wyoming’s sheep and moose point creep, its elk point creep isn’t much better.
-In 2022, less than 70 elk permits were awarded in the preference draw to maximum point holders.
-With over 800 non-residents sitting on max points going into the 2023 draw, you’re in for a long wait to catch a max point unit if you’re even one point under max.
+Unfortunately, like Wyoming's sheep and moose point creep, its elk point creep isn’t much better.
+In 2024, just over 100 max point holders burned their points and drew out.
+With over 642 non-residents still sitting on max points going into the 2025 draw, you’re in for a long wait to catch a max point unit if you’re even one point under max.
 If you don’t have max points and you only want to hunt the best areas, make sure you are applying in an area that has random licenses.

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!